043: Caregivers

 Breaking things is fast and easy.

-Repairing is slow, and typically harder.
+Repairing is slow, and often much harder.

 These stories are powerful, familiar, and sticky.

-But I think we overlook the contributions of people who quietly put things back together: The ones who heal and nurture (patiently), day in and day out.
+We overlook the people who heal, repair, and nurture (patiently), day in and day out.
 Across small scales and large.
-In ways that contribute positively toward long-term, collective wellbeing.
+In ways that contribute positively toward our long-term, collective wellbeing.

 They create more value than they capture, and share generously despite minimal short-term rewards.
 They enable positive-sum outcomes.